avl/savefile/README.md

 # Changelog

+## 0.14.3 Bugfixes to 0.14 release

+The 0.14 release contained some bugs.
+It was actually impossible to serialize collections containing many standard types.
+This is fixed in 0.14.3.

 ## 0.14 Major changes to ReprC-system

 One of the strong points of Savefile is the support for very quickly serializing